 To get around this problem we need to use a compiler that is capable of creating software that runs on the ARM CPU.
 This compiler is known as a cross-compiler and is capable of creating executable code for a CPU architecture that is different to the one the compiler is running on.
 There are a number of pre-built options available, some free and others that attract a fee.
 As we are interested in doing as much as we can from the source code we will be building our own.

-The next hurdle is how do we actually do the compilation and ensure that not only do we have all the components needed for running Linux but that they are compiled in the correct order and any fixes to each source package are applied where appropriate.
+The next hurdle is how do we actually do the compilation and ensure that not only do we have all the components needed for running Linux but that they are also compiled in the correct order and any fixes to each source package are applied where appropriate.
 To make this easier there are a number of tools available both open source and commercial that performs this function and makes it easier to ensure that after the hours of building the software the result will run on the Pi.
 We will be using the open source Buildroot tool for compiling our custom images in this series of articles.

 Before we can begin with creating our images, we need to install a distribution on Linux on our Desktop PC and install the compilers and other tools that are used during the build process to make our images.

 We start with a system that already has Ubuntu Desktop installed.
 It does not matter if it is a 32-bit or 64-bit installation however it must be version 12.04.2, 12.10 or 13.04.
 If we are installing a fresh copy of Ubuntu onto a PC then version 13.04 is recommended.
-All the commands that we need to configure our desktop system will be done from a terminal window so open up a terminal window get started.
+All the commands that we need to configure our desktop system will be done from a terminal window so open up a terminal window.
+Let’s get started.

 It’s always a good idea to make sure we have a system that is up-to-date prior to making any of these changes so we will do this first with the following command.